 UK single companies which report under FRS 102 should follow FRS 104 Interim Financial Reporting.
+Additionally, as permitted by FRS 104.2A, if an entity prepares its annual financial statements in accordance with FRS 101 it is also permitted to apply FRS 104 to its half-yearly financial report.
+References made in FRS 104 to FRS 102 shall be read as references to the equivalent requirements in adopted IFRS as amended by paragraph AG1 of FRS 101.
 As FRS 104 is based on IAS 34, but with a number of simplifications, many of the accounting principles and areas of consideration discussed above would also generally apply to an FRS 104 half-yearly report.